bcspragu/promtotwilio/README.md

+# bcspragu/promtotwilio

+This is a fork of swatto/promtotwillio.
+I mainly forked it to update the Go version, but then I hung around and changed a few other things:

+* Dependency changes
+  * Removed `fasthttp` for the standard library's `net/http`
+  * Removed `jsonparser` for the standard library's `encoding/json`
+  * Removed `logrus` for the standard library's `log`
+  * Swapped out `carlosdp/twiliogo` for the official `twilio/twilio-go` client
+* Removed the `?receiver=<number>` functionality
+  * I imagine most `promtotwilio` instances will be deployed on private networks, but it's a dangerous attack vector for those caught unawares.
+  * One way to re-implement this more safely would be a configurable list of destinations based on req params
+* Updated the Dockerfile

+As a general caveat: sending text message alerts isn't a great alerting strategy for a production system, where you'd probably want something more robust and full-featured.
+I use this for a home cluster where I really just want to know if the basement is about to catch fire.

+Original README below.

 # Prometheus alert with text message

 This is a simple and stupid program that will receive webhooks from [Prometheus](https://prometheus.io/) to send them as text message (using [Twilio](https://www.twilio.com/)) with the summary of the alert.